 History of the District

-In the early seventies staffing was again increased to a minimum of two personnel, twenty-four hours daily.
-At that time the District had a Insurance Service Office (ISO) rating of a Class 5.
+Originally the District had a Insurance Service Office (ISO) rating of a Class 5.
 (ISO rates all Departments within California as Class 1 being the best, Class 10 the worst, and insurance premiums are based on the rating.)
 During this time the governing body was an independent, three person, elected Board of Directors.
 Members were elected at large.
 When the City of American Canyon was incorporated in 1992 the District remained as a "subsidiary" special district.

 In the 1980's the District faced financial problems resulting from the passage of Proposition 13.
-The District was successful in a voter approved fee which made up the loss in revenues.
+The District was successful in passing a voter approved fee which helped to make up for the loss in property tax revenues.
 This fee, known as the "Fire Service Fee", was passed with the required two-thirds majority in favor.
 The District also passed a one-time tax on new construction by the required two-thirds majority.
-This fee is known as the "Fire Mitigation Fee" and is restricted funds only to be used for construction of new facilities and purchase of major new fire apparatus.
+This fee is known as the "Fire Mitigation Fee."
+Fire mitigation fee revenue is restricted to construction of new facilities and purchase of major new fire apparatus and equipment.